iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week4.rst

     way, we know that the differences that we're seeing are differences in reflectance, and not in the visualization.

     To illustrate this, try changing the stretch on ``2011 SR B4`` so that it ranges from 0.05 to 1.30, rather than 0.65.

-You should notice that now, it appears that the 2011 image is darker than the 1984 image, indicating that NIR reflectance has decreased.
+    You should notice that now, it appears that the 2011 image is darker than the 1984 image, giving the impression that NIR reflectance has decreased, even though the opposite is true.

 Visually comparing bands like this is one way that we can see the differences between color composites or individual